smarie/python-pyfields/docs/why.md

  - werkzeug's [`@cached_property`](https://werkzeug.palletsprojects.com/en/0.15.x/utils/#werkzeug.utils.cached_property) and sagemath's [`@lazy_attribute`](http://doc.sagemath.org/html/en/reference/misc/sage/misc/lazy_attribute.html), that both rely on the descriptor protocol to define class fields, but lack compacity

- - [`zopeinterface`](https://zopeinterface.readthedocs.io/en/latest/README.html), targeting definition of strict interfaces (but including attributes in their definition)
+ - [`zopeinterface`](https://zopeinterface.readthedocs.io/en/latest/README.html), targeting definition of strict interfaces (but including attributes in their definition).
+It also defines the concept of "invariants"

  - [`pydantic`](https://pydantic-docs.helpmanual.io/) embraces python 3.6+ type hints (that can be defined on class attributes).
 It is quite elegant, is compliant with `dataclasses`, and supports validators that can act on single or multiple fields.
 It requires classes to inherit from a `BaseModel`.
 It does not seem to support converters as of version 0.32, rather, some type conversion happens behind the scenes (see for example [this issue](https://github.com/samuelcolvin/pydantic/issues/453)).
 But it looks definitely promising.

+ - [`trellis`](http://peak.telecommunity.com/DevCenter/Trellis) which provides an event-driven framework for class attributes with linked effects

 I was still not satisfied by the landscape :(.
 So I wrote this alternative, maybe it can fit in *some* use cases !
 Do not hesitate to provide feedback in the issues page.